jack9966qk/electron-aria2/README.md

 # electron-aria2

-A simple Aria2 client built using Electron, built for fun (and some web developement practice).
+A simple Aria2 client built using Electron, built for fun (and some web development practice).

 ## Usage